Rémy Roy: Arrest, trial and imprisonment

-The authorities investigated each and every single one of these claims, finding that none of them had actually happened and that these were simply sadomasochistic fantasies that Roy falsely presented as memories.
-He was soon charged with the two counts of murder (Bernard and Duquesnoy), one count of manslaughter (Moreau) and the attempted murder of Giraudon.
-On June 26, 1996, Roy's trial began at the cour d'assises in Créteil.
+The authorities investigated every single one of these claims, finding that none of them had actually happened and that these were simply sadomasochistic fantasies that Roy falsely presented as memories.
+He was soon charged with two counts of murder (Bernard and Duquesnoy), one count of manslaughter (Moreau) and the attempted murder of Giraudon.
+On 26 June 1996, Roy's trial began at the cour d'assises in Créteil.
 After two days of deliberations, he was found guilty on all counts and sentenced to a life term with 18 years of preventative detention.